torniker/me/content/about.md

 #### More Then 15 Years of Working Experience

 > My first computer was IBM XT 286.
 I was seven when we got one.
 After that moment I wanted to know everything about computers.
-My father did some coding back then and I was sitting next to him watching all those strange combination of words and symbols and I knew that I wanted to learn it.
+My father did some coding back then and I was sitting next to him watching all those strange combinations of "words" and symbols and I knew that I wanted to learn it.
 From that moment I am learning...

 #### Worked on More Then 200 Projects

 > I've Worked in several web development companies.
-Created several custom made content management systems and worked with open source ones.
+Created couple custom made content management systems and worked with open source ones.
 Grown from working on simple projects by myself to being a team leader in the biggest web development company in Georgia.

 ## Work Experience